sdccurious/CarND-Advanced-Lane-Lines/writeup.md

 lane_finder combines the various imaging techniques to obtain an undistorted binary image with perspective transformation.
 This image is then fed into lane_analyzer to find the lane, fit a polynomial through the lane cloud of points, and determine the lane curvature and vehicle lateral offset.
 This data is passed back to the lane_finder class for overlaying the found lane along with the curvature and offset info.
 A step by step walkthrough of going from the original image to an analyzed image is show below.

+The pipeline can be demonstrated by running the [demo](demo.py) script.

 #### 1. Undistort the image.

 Using the matrix and distortion coefficients from the camera calibration script, each frame is undistorted.